jcarron2/avocent_avsp_onboard_ppc/README.md

 Hope this helps if you're running one of these old KVMs.

 Quick disclaimer since this was built with a lot of AI help: if you have a problem with AI-assisted code, you've got three choices — use it as-is, help improve it, or delete it and move on.
-I'm not a programmer, I'm a jack-of-all-trades with too many projects and three young kids, so "good enough and working excelent for me" is the bar here.
+I'm not a programmer, I'm a jack-of-all-trades with too many projects and three young kids, so "good enough and working excellent for me" is the bar here.
 Use this at your own risk — I have not gone through it line by line, and it touches KVM firmware, so treat it accordingly.
 Most of the actual coding was Claude working at my direction.
 I'll keep adding features as time allows.

 **Why**